 The processor integrates multiple processing IA cores, graphics cores and for some SKUs a chipset on a single package.
 This may result in power distribution differences across the package and should be considered when designing the thermal solution.
+Refer to the appropriate Platform Thermal Mechanical Design Guide for more details.

-Intel [®]Turbo Boost Technology 2.0 allows processor IA cores to run faster than the base frequency.
+Intel® Turbo Boost Technology 2.0 allows processor IA cores to run faster than the base frequency.
 It is invoked opportunistically and automatically as long as the processor is conforming to its temperature, power delivery, and current control limits.
-When Intel[®] Turbo Boost Technology 2.0 is enabled:
+When Intel® Turbo Boost Technology 2.0 is enabled:

-- Applications are expected to run closer to Processor Base Power more often as the processor will attempt to maximize performance by taking advantage of estimated available energy budget in the processor package. - The processor may exceed the Processor Base Power for short durations to utilize any available thermal capacitance within the thermal solution.
+• Applications are expected to run closer to Processor Base Power more often as the processor will attempt to maximize performance by taking advantage of estimated available energy budget in the processor package.

+- The processor may exceed the Processor Base Power for short durations to utilize any available thermal capacitance within the thermal solution.
 The duration and time of such operation can be limited by platform runtime configurable registers within the processor.

-- Graphics peak frequency operation is based on the assumption of only one of the graphics domains (GT/GTx) being active.
+Refer to the appropriate processor Turbo Implementation Guide and processor family BIOS Specification for more details. - Graphics peak frequency operation is based on the assumption of only one of the graphics domains (GT/GTx) being active.
 This definition is similar to the IA core Turbo concept, where peak turbo frequency can be achieved when only one IA core is active.
 Depending on the workload being applied and the distribution across the graphics domains the user may not observe peak graphics frequency for a given workload or benchmark. - Thermal solutions and platform cooling that is designed to less than thermal design guidance may experience thermal and performance issues.
+For more details, refer to the appropriate processor turbo implementation guide and processor Platform Thermal Mechanical Design Guide.

-Intel[®] Turbo Boost Technology 2.0 availability may vary between the different SKUs.
+Intel® Turbo Boost Technology 2.0 availability may vary between the different SKUs.
+(Refer to the appropriate processor Turbo Implementation Guide for more information).

-14.1.1.1 Package Power Control
+15.1.1.1 Package Power Control

-The package power control settings of PL1, PL2, PL3, PL4, and Tau allow the designer to configure Intel[®] Turbo Boost Technology 2.0 to match the platform power delivery and package thermal solution limitations.
+The package power control settings of PL1, PL2, PL3, PL4, and Tau allow the designer to configure Intel® Turbo Boost Technology 2.0 to match the platform power delivery and package thermal solution limitations.

-- Power Limit 1 (PL1): A threshold for average power that will not exceed recommend to set to equal Processor Base Power.
+- Power Limit 1 (PL1): A threshold for average power that will not exceed recommend to set to equal Processor Base Power power.
 PL1 should not be set higher than thermal solution cooling limits. - Power Limit 2 (PL2): A threshold that if exceeded, the PL2 rapid power limiting algorithms will attempt to limit the spike above PL2. - Power Limit 3 (PL3): A threshold that if exceeded, the PL3 rapid power limiting algorithms will attempt to limit the duty cycle of spikes above PL3 by reactively limiting frequency.
-This is an optional setting - Power Limit 4 (PL4): A limit that will not be exceeded, the PL4 power limiting algorithms will preemptively limit frequency to prevent spikes above PL4. - Turbo Time Parameter (Tau): An averaging constant used for PL1 exponential weighted moving average (EWMA) power calculation.
+This is an optional setting. - Power Limit 4 (PL4): A limit that will not be exceeded, the PL4 power limiting algorithms will preemptively limit frequency to prevent spikes above PL4. - Turbo Time Parameter (Tau): An averaging constant used for PL1 exponential weighted moving average (EWMA) power calculation.

 - 1. Implementation of Intel $^{\mbox{\scriptsize B}}$ Turbo Boost Technology 2.0 only requires configuring PL1, PL1, Tau and PL2. - 2.
-PL3 is disabled by default.
+The Turbo Implementation guide and BIOS Specification. - 3.
+PL3 is disabled by default. - Performance and Baseline Power Limits (PL2, PL4) can be found in the Intel® CoreTM Ultra Processors (PS Series) Platform Design Guide.